Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

-   If you have marked your Objects to show the Edges (in :menuselection:`Properties Editor --> Object --> Display`, enable *Wire*), you will see the Edge creation process while you're moving your Objects.
+   If you have marked your Objects to show the Edges (in :menuselection:`Properties Editor --> Object --> Display`, enable *Wire*), you will see the Edge creation process while you are moving your Objects.
 Depending on your mesh topology, you can also enable X-Ray and Transparency and see the topology being created in real time.